9brada6/tabs-with-posts/development.md

 - Finish Advanced Arguments.
 - Call init on every setting classes that have something in that function.

-- Change all Twrp to twrpb.
+- Change all Twrp to twrpb(Done: advanced args, author,  ... status, post types, name, search, suppress filters, sticky).

 - Date Filter: Hide note 2 when not necessary.
 Change name of note 2.
 Bring last
 - checkbox(last days to first checkbox).
 Change the first note to a good explication(hard).